 For 2017 our dates are July 16 – July 22, and we will be heading to the State of West Virginia.
 High School Youth and the Adult Leaders are divided into teams of 7, with 5 youth and 2 adults for each team.
 Each team is assigned to a home for repair.
 The trip is open to youth who are currently in 8th - 12th grades, college age, and adults.
 Youth are also allowed and encouraged to invite friends who are not members of RRPC to join us as well!

 With over 50 participants divided into 8 teams, our youth and adult leaders accomplished a great deal this summer working on homes in Tennessee as part of the Appalachia Service Project.

-We have an ongoing partnership with Second Presbyterian Church of Hortolandia in Brazil to participate in mission trips and provide helpful resources.
-We host annually a Stop Hunger Now event to assemble and package meals for 25,000.
+We host annually a Rise Against Hunger (previously known as Stop Hunger Now) event to assemble and package meals for 25,000.
+We have sponsored several children coming to the United States for lifesaving surgeries through the World Pediatric Project.
 Our Military Support Committee provides care packages and messages to our service men and women stationed around the world.

 Our Military Support Committee provides support to and encourages prayers for our service men and women in our armed services.
 With Veterans’ Day approaching on November 11, the Deacons, along with the generous assistance of the Presbyterian Women, are asking members to bring in a toiletry item or non-perishable healthy snack to be sent to our service members overseas.
 Look for the camo-decorated boxes in the Narthex to drop off your items.
 If you need ideas on what to bring, there is a list of suggested items on the bulletin board near the collection boxes.

-On September 18, we packed 25,000 meals for those without food.
+On September 17, we will pack 25,000 meals for those without food.
 This is a multi-generational mission activity for which our entire congregation comes together.
 What a wonderful evening of service to others and a fun time of fellowship as well.